gurinderhans/gob/README.md

 userRouter.Route("GET", "/rawendpoint", (*UserContext).RawHandler)
 ```

-## the goal is to use the dynamic handlers for endpoints that take in request models and return response models, be able to more easily generate documentation for these endpoints
+#### Dynamic handlers are used by gob for endpoints that take in request models and return response models.
+The goal is to enable users to easily generate documentation for these endpoints.

-Ex. by running something like `gob.GenerateDocs()`
+>Ex. by running something like `gob.GenerateDocs()`

+### TODOs:

+- The actual router code underneath is more like proof of concept than actual usable code and needs to be rewritten.

+- It has not been tested properly, so test cases have to be implemented.